On Russia's border with Ukraine, fighters and military gear move freely

-VERKHNYAYA OREKHOVKA Russia (Reuters) - In Russia’s southwestern Rostov region bordering Ukraine, a military-style training camp, a broken down border fence and tracks consistent with armored personnel carriers or tanks add to a body of evidence of Russian involvement in Ukraine’s war.
+VERKHNYAYA OREKHOVKA, Russia, Aug 13 (Reuters) - In Russia’s southwestern Rostov region bordering Ukraine, a military-style training camp, a broken down border fence and tracks consistent with armoured personnel carriers or tanks add to a body of evidence of Russian involvement in Ukraine’s war.

 The Kremlin has consistently denied assertions by the West that it is arming, supporting and training separatists fighting to establish an independent state in eastern Ukraine.

-On Russia’s border with Ukraine, some 170 kilometers north of Rostov, there is further evidence pointing to Russia’s role in the insurrection.
+On Russia’s border with Ukraine, some 170 kilometres north of Rostov, there is further evidence pointing to Russia’s role in the insurrection.

-A gap a few meters wide has been cut in the razor-wire fence opening a route for vehicles and pedestrians to the rebel-controlled area of eastern Ukraine.
+A gap a few metres wide has been cut in the razor-wire fence opening a route for vehicles and pedestrians to the rebel-controlled area of eastern Ukraine.

 When Reuters visited this section of border in late July and early August, two Russian border guards emerged from bushes and waved the reporter away.
 “It’s better not to drive here”, one said.

-The guards denied that armored personnel carriers or tanks had crossed into Ukraine along the rough track.
+The guards denied that armoured personnel carriers or tanks had crossed into Ukraine along the rough track.

-A kilometer away, on the outskirts of the Russian town of Donetsk, caterpillar treads have left white marks on the roadside.
+A kilometre away, on the outskirts of the Russian town of Donetsk, caterpillar treads have left white marks on the roadside.

 No identifying flags or signs marked the camp.